-At Mount Regis Center, we offer an intensive, evidence based approach to prescription drug use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to prescription drug abuse and substance use disorder treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Learn about prescription drug addiction and substance use disorder

 Most individuals who go to the doctor and are prescribed a medication follow the directions of the physician, use the medication as directed, and stop the medication at the appropriate time.
 Some people, however, discover that the prescription medication they were prescribed causes them to experience pleasant feelings that they do not want to give up.
 These individuals may find that they crave the effects of the prescription drug and begin to use it in a manner in which it was not prescribed.
 This is called prescription drug abuse.
 The most common prescription drugs of abuse include opioid painkillers, anti-anxiety agents, sedatives, as well as stimulants.

 Opioid painkillers (narcotics) like OxyContin – which contain oxycodone, and those containing hydrocodone (Norco) are used to manage chronic pain and may be abused in order to obtain the high caused by these drugs.

 Anti-anxiety agents and sedatives such as benzodiazepines and hypnotics such as Ambien are used to manage anxiety and promote sleep.
 These medications can also induce feelings of pleasure in the user, leading to abuse and addiction.

 Stimulants such as Ritalin are used to treat ADHD and narcolepsy and provide the user with increased energy and concentration.
 Abuse of stimulants is especially prevalent among the younger generation to succeed academically.